yugabyte/yugabyte-db/docs/content/preview/explore/transactions/isolation-levels.md

 -->
 </ul>

-YugabyteDB supports three isolation levels in the transactional layer - Serializable, Snapshot, and Read Committed.
-PostgreSQL (and the SQL standard) have four isolation levels - Serializable, Repeatable read, Read Committed, and Read uncommitted.
+YugabyteDB supports three isolation levels in the transactional layer - Serializable, Snapshot, and Read committed.
+PostgreSQL (and the SQL standard) have four isolation levels - Serializable, Repeatable read, Read committed, and Read uncommitted.
 The mapping between the PostgreSQL isolation levels in YSQL, along with which transaction anomalies can occur at each isolation level, are shown in the following table.

 | PostgreSQL Isolation | YugabyteDB Equivalent | Dirty Read | Non-repeatable Read | Phantom Read | Serialization Anomaly |
 | :------------------- | :-------------------- | :--------- | :------------------ | :----------- | :-------------------- |